ma2750335/mas_lib_doc/docs/Strategy/strategy_macd.md

 ## 📈 MACD Strategy

-MACD (Moving Average Convergence Divergence) is a classic trend-following indicator that detects bullish or bearish momentum based on the crossover between short- and long-term moving averages.
+The MACD (Moving Average Convergence Divergence) is a widely used **trend-following** technical indicator that measures momentum by tracking the relationship between short-term and long-term exponential moving averages (EMAs).
+It helps traders identify potential bullish or bearish market shifts through line crossovers and histogram analysis.

 ---

 ## 💡 Strategy Logic

 - **MACD Line Calculation**
-  - The difference between the fast EMA(12) and slow EMA(26) forms the MACD Line.
+  - The **MACD Line** is derived from the difference between the short-term EMA(12) and the long-term EMA(26).
-  - The Signal Line is the EMA(9) of the MACD Line.
+  - The **Signal Line** is calculated as the EMA(9) of the MACD Line.

-- **Buy Condition: Golden Cross**
+- **Buy Condition (Golden Cross)**
-  - MACD Line crosses above the Signal Line
+  - MACD Line crosses above the Signal Line.
-  - No current position → Trigger buy
+  - No current open position → Trigger a buy order.

-- **Sell Condition: Death Cross**
+- **Sell Condition (Death Cross)**
-  - MACD Line crosses below the Signal Line
+  - MACD Line crosses below the Signal Line.
-  - Position held → Trigger sell
+  - An active position exists → Trigger a sell order.

 - **Histogram**
-  - Represents the difference between MACD and Signal Line, used to help filter noise
+  - Shows the gap between the MACD Line and the Signal Line, helping to filter noise and gauge momentum strength.

 ---